suhanyujie/article-transfer-rs/src/2019/Write-a-Good-CLI-Program.md

 ```

 ### Error Message
 You might want to print or use the error message of the error type.
-You need to impl the fmt for MyErr, so that it will have its own error message.
+You need to `impl` the `fmt` for `MyErr`, so that it will have its own error message.

 ```rust
 enum MyErr {